blowb/blowb-doc/install-internet-service-docker/owncloud.rst

    Set up ownCloud in the first run.

-You should now automatically log into your admin account.
+We should have now automatically logged into the admin account.
 Then we need to configure the email server for sending notification.
 Click on the triangle on the right up corner, and click "Admin", as shown in :numref:`enter-admin`.
-This should lead you to the admin interface.
+This should lead us to the admin interface.

 .. _enter-admin: